-Notice that the first argument here must assume that Paul had in mind only that we should not resist the institution of government in general and so opt for anarchy when he said, “Let every soul be subject to the governing authorities.
+Notice that the first argument here must assume that Paul had in mind only that we should not resist the institution of government in general and thus opt for anarchy when he said, “Let every soul be subject to the governing authorities.
 For there is no authority except from God, and the authorities that exist are appointed by God.
 Therefore whoever resists the authority resists the ordinance of God …” (Rom.
 13:1-2a).
 But the problem is that Paul is not speaking in this way.
 He is quite plainly asserting that any particular authority over us has been placed there by God when he says in explanation of the command to “be subject to the governing authorities” that “there is no authority except from God.”
 In my opinion, to argue that Paul only has in mind resistance to the establishment of any kind of government at all is to read into the text.

 As for Barton's allusion to Old Testament examples of rebellion against a governing authority, I would respond that, in my view, these cases were all instances of God's special revelation that such should be done or of His divine intervention on behalf of a people whose position was that of a national entity under His rule.
 Can we really apply such cases in the history of national Israel to the Church?
 I think not.
 I think this would fail to properly take into account the differences between the nature of the Old Covenant people of God as a nation among nations and the New Covenant people of God as a family of believers from among all nations.
 Under the Old Covenant the very nature of the case often required rebellion against foreign oppressors or the overthrow of wicked kings, and then only with Divine sanction and guidance.
 But the New Covenant Church is not such an entity.
 As Jesus said to Pontius Pilate: “My kingdom is not of this world.
 If My kingdom were of this world, My servants would fight, so that I should not be delivered to the Jews; but now My kingdom is not from here” (John 18:36 NKJ).